The Cardinal and Mr. Smith’s Plane

 See all 13 of our Creekbank Books (plus several special bundle packages).

 Wow!
 I wrote my first book, Stories from the Creekbank, in 2000.
 Not only is it still in print, but it’s a steady seller.
 I’m so grateful for friends and readers like you who’ve kept my thirteen books “evergreen.”
-Evergreen is the book-selling term for a title that continues to sell long after its publication. …
+Evergreen is the book-selling term for a title that continues to sell long after its publication.
+We’ve been blessed in this. …

 Uncle Quincy’s Goose

 This classic story is from our third book, Wind in the Pines.
 Uncle Quincy’s Goose “He who guards his mouth and his tongue keeps himself from calamity.” -Proverbs 21:23 This gift of human communication is a wonderful thing.
-But the corresponding trouble this ability to speak gets us in is often not good. …
+But the corresponding trouble this ability to speak gets us in is often not good.
+Solomon in his book of …

 A Story for the Flag: “The Tale of Two Caps”